LucyKuncheva/Bayesian-Analysis-for-Comparing-Classifiers/README.md

 - `signed_rank_test_diff.m` This is a function that takes a vector of differences of classifier accuracies across multiple data sets (A-B) and calculates the results of the signed rank test.
 The function is largely translated from the respective component of the `baycomp` library.
 It outputs an array with probability density values (theta_left, theta_rope, theta_right) needed for the triangle plot and the set of three probabilities **p_left** (classifier A is better), **p_rope** (the two classifiers are equivalent) and **p_right** (classifier B is better).
 - `barycentric_plot.m` This code is used to plot the triangle diagram with the cloud of simulated points in barycentric coordinates.
 - `density_plot.m` This is a function that produces a scatterplot in the current axes, where each point is coloured depending on the density of its neighbourhood.
+- `two_classifiers_one_dataset` This function computes probabilities using a Bayesian correlated t-test.
+It was written directly in MATLAB using the text of the paper [Benavoli et al., 2017].
+The input is a vector of differences of classifier accuracies across one or repeated cross-validation experiment (A-B).
+The function outputs an array with probabilities **p_left** (classifier A is better), **p_rope** (the two classifiers are equivalent) and **p_right** (classifier B is better).
+It also outputs the x-y values for the density plot.

 ```
 @misc{KunchevaMATLABBayesian2020,